codeneuro/neurofinder/README.md

 savejson('', results, 'results.json')
 ```

-If you are working in `javascript`, it's even more direct:
+If you are working in `javascript`, just build and write the object:

 ```javascript
 results = [